Pope and imam of Southeast Asia's largest mosque make joint call to fight violence, protect planet

 Francis traveled to Indonesia, at the start of an 11-day, four-nation trip to Asia and Oceania, to encourage Indonesia to combat religiously inspired violence and pledge the Catholic Church's commitment to greater fraternity.

-The encounter at the mosque showed the personal side of that policy, with Francis and Umar — the aged pope and the youthful imam — showing a clear affinity for one another.
-As Francis was leaving, he grasped Umar's hand, kissed it and held it to his cheek.
+The meeting at the mosque showed the personal side of that policy, with Francis and Umar — the 87-year-old pope and the more youthful 65-year-old imam — showing a clear affinity for one another.
+As Francis was leaving in his wheelchair, Umar bent down and kissed Francis on the head.
+Francis then grasped Umar's hand, kissed it and held it to his cheek.

+The event began with a similarly moving moment, as a visually impaired Indonesian teenage girl, Kayla Nur Syahwa, chanted verses from the Quran about tolerance among believers of different faiths.

 Francis has made improving Catholic-Muslim ties a hallmark of his papacy and has prioritized travel to majority Muslim nations to further the agenda.